seanpierce/record-store-api/README.md

 # Record Store API
 *using ruby-2.4.2*

-Backend API developed using Ruby on Rails.
-Front end application developed using VueJS
+Backend API developed using Ruby on Rails, using <a href="https://github.com/plataformatec/devise>devise</a> and <a href="https://github.com/gonzalo-bulnes/simple_token_authentication>simple_token_authentication</a> to authorize the API's endpoints.
+The frontend application was developed using VueJS.

 ### Dependencies
 ```